mavlink/MAVSDK-docs/en/api_reference/classdronecore_1_1_system.md

 ----

 This class represents a system, made up of one or more components (e.g. autopilot, cameras, servos, gimbals, etc).

-Commonly [System](classdronecore_1_1_system.md) objects are used to interact with UAVs (including their components) and standalone cameras.
+[System](classdronecore_1_1_system.md) objects are used to interact with UAVs (including their components) and standalone cameras.
+They are not created directly by application code, but are returned by the [DroneCore](classdronecore_1_1_drone_core.md) class.

 ## Public Member Functions